Linux cgroups

 - This calls the

-and adds to the namespace’s mount tree usingdo_add_mount
+vfs_create_mountand adds to the namespace’s mount tree usingdo_add_mount.

 static int cgroup_init_fs_context(struct fs_context *fc)